-Not quite a flat-bed, not quite a travel trailer, what is a pop up camper?
+Not quite a flat-bed, not quite a travel trailer, what is a pop-up tent camper?

-A pop up camper also known as a pop up trailer, is a collapsible travel trailer where the upper section folds down.
-Pop-up campers generally range in size from 8’ to 16’ long and are classified by their box size.
+A pop-up tent camper also known as a pop-up trailer or even a tent trailer, is a collapsible travel trailer where the upper section folds down.
+Pop-up campers’ range in size from 8’ to 16’ long and are classified by their box size.
 This is the interior floor space (length) before you open out any tented areas.

 This ability to fold-down means the camper is lighter and easier to tow, but still has some of the main features of a travel trailer.